Actual number of COVID-19 positive cases at least four times the reported count: Mazumdar-Shaw

 The Chairman and Managing Director of Biocon Ltd said she personally believes that schools and colleges - high risk areas where the virus can easily spread -- should be shut till June end.
 Large gatherings should not be allowed while malls and cinema halls should continue to be under lockdown.

 Social distancing has to be continued.
 One of the most import thing is you have get people to wear masks.
 Thats a very important thing when you lift the lockdown."
 Everyone should wear mask in the public space, and it should be made mandatory.
-"In fact, you have fine people who are not wearing masks.
-You dont know whos infected.
+"In fact, you have to fine people who are not wearing masks.
+You don't know whos infected.
 Today, there are so many asymptomatic carriers.
-You dont want them to be going around and spreading it (coronavirus), Mazumdar-Shaw said.
+You don't want them to be going around and spreading it (coronavirus), Mazumdar-Shaw said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)